How much does a financial adviser cost?

 Factors that can impact the fees charged by a financial adviser

-What is the average fee percentage a financial adviser will charge?
+What is the average fee a financial adviser will charge?

 Advisory comparison website VouchedFor* lets advisers include their fees on their profile, although not all do.
 Its latest Cost of Advice report – based on what users feature on their profiles - found most advisers will offer a free initial consultation.
-Initial fees range from 0.5% to 5% of investable assets with an average of 1.74%.
-Ongoing charges range from 0 to 2%.
-The average ongoing fee, based on all fee structures uploaded to VouchedFor, is 0.79%.
+Initial fees range from 0.5% to 5% of investable assets with an average of 1.86%.
+Ongoing charges range from 0 to 3.2%.
+The average ongoing fees, based on all fee structures uploaded to VouchedFor, is 0.77%.
+It reported that the average charge for releasing £100k equity from your home was £1,400 and the average hourly rate was £196.

 Initial consultation Upfront/